LIKE IT NEVER HAPPENED

 What made these conversations with Sándor so difficult was that they caused me to doubt myself.
 I began to wonder if I had been listening to the Lord at all, or if I was unable to discern His voice as much as I thought I could.
 I started to believe that I did not have enough faith and that something was broken in me.

 So much of what they taught on Sunday mornings reinforced this ideology.
 I felt like I needed to do more to gain approval and acceptance—not from God, but from the people in this church.
-I strongly believe was trying to follow God’s plans, not the Network’s.
-Yes, I often felt pressured by leaders to be like someone else, to mimic their life.
-They constantly leaned on the rhetoric, “Find someone in the church who has it all figured out and be like them.”
+I strongly believed I was following God’s plans, not the Network’s.
+Yet, I often felt pressured by leaders to be like someone else, to mimic their life.

 But all I wanted was to live my life like Jesus, with God at the center.
 Instead, I found myself continually seeking the approval and acceptance of others, especially the pastors, rather than God.